-Rack cards, brochures, postcards, menu inserts, fliers, banners, calendars, bookmarks…for all the ways you can dream up to send your brand out into the world on printed material destined for potential customers, you’ll need high-quality images to go with it.
+Do you use rack cards, brochures, postcards, menu inserts, fliers, banners, calendars, or bookmarks?
+For all the ways you can dream up to send your brand out into the world on printed material destined for potential customers, you’ll need high-quality images to go with it.

 We take for granted the value of documenting the events we throw.
 Our natural focus is on selling tickets, getting people to the event itself, and pulling it all off on the big day.
 But for everyone who did not attend your event, how else will you tell them about it than with a professional photographer?
 How else will you share it with media unless you have a high quality image to send them with a suggested caption?
 How will you market the same event next year unless you have stellar images of it?
 Images are a powerful marketing tool for events because they literally “show” customers what to expect.

 7. Web Traffic